pyca/cryptography/docs/x509/tutorial.rst

 Tutorial
 ========

-X.509 certificates are used to authenticate clients on servers.
+X.509 certificates are used to authenticate clients and servers.
 The most common use case is for web servers using HTTPS.

 Creating a Certificate Signing Request (CSR)